 Ana Simões is full professor of history of science at the University of Lisbon, co-coordinator of the Interuniversity Center for the History of Science and Technology (CIUHCT), pro-rector of the University of Lisbon and President Elect of the European Society for the History of Science (ESHS).
 Her research interests include the history of quantum chemistry, and history of science in the European Periphery, with emphasis on science in Portugal, 18th to 20th centuries.
 Founding member of the international group Science and Technology in the European Periphery (STEP), she is presently working on urban history of science, enriched by the perspective of Lisbon.

-Dr Nina J Zugic is internationally recognised educationalist, specialised in developing multidisciplinary project, project proposals’ assessment and evaluation, and findings related to the integration of learning, education, industry and applied sciences and arts.
-Whilst working for The Institute of Education, University of London, Nina pioneered Personalised Learning, which offers the right skills at the right time within a Higher Education setting, research and/or work environment, as well as within the context of the Future Cities.
-Currently, Nina works as a Project Development Consultant, European Commission Evaluation, Assessment and Ethics Expert, is involved in the PROCSEE Project as an International Expert, and is on the Ethics Advisory Board of the HORIZON 2020 funded MARINA Project.
-Prior to becoming the consultant, Nina worked as a Learning Development Adviser and Research Manager for a number of UK and international universities and institutions, and that way, gained extensive experience in the integration of academic and industry activities.
-Nina was also Learning and Skills Network (LSN Learning) Associate, and was heavily involved in designing, developing and evaluating the UK Government funded programmes, including Functional Skills, Apprenticeships and Higher Education, and Building Schools for the Future (BSF).
+Dr Nina J Zugic is an internationally recognised educationalist, specialised in developing multidisciplinary projects, projects’ monitoring, assessment and evaluation, and findings related to the integration of learning, education, applied sciences, arts and industry.
+Whilst working for The Institute of Education, University of London, Nina pioneered Personalised Learning, as “the-most-likely-to-succeed-type-of-education-and-learning”, which offers the right skills at the right time within the Higher Education, research and/or work environment, and the Future Cities sustainable development.
+Currently, Nina works as a Project Development Consultant and a European Commission Monitoring, Evaluation and Assessment Expert and Ethics Expert.
+She is also on the Ethics Advisory Board of the HORIZON 2020 funded MARINA Project and is the International Expert for Personalised Learning for the Erasmus+ funded PROCSEE Project.
+Prior to the current roles, Nina was a Learning and Skills Network (LSN Learning) Associate, and was heavily involved in designing, developing and evaluating the UK Government funded programmes, including Functional Skills, Building Schools for the Future (BSF) and Higher Education and Apprenticeships.
+Nina’s research interests are focused on learning and educational development as well as Responsible Research and Innovation (RRI).
 Nina’s academic credits include an MA in Education and a PhD in Professional Development and Technology-Enhanced Learning from the University of London.